-The following table describes the public properties for PsqlParameterCollection.
+The following table provides the public methods for PsqlParameterCollection.

 Method Description Contains Gets a value that indicates whether a parameter in the collection has the specified source table name.
 IndexOf Gets the location of the IDataParameter within the collection.
 RemoveAt Removes the IDataParameter from the collection.